Cup Day in Melbourne’s north-west is about more than just horses.

 So, before you dust off the picnic rug and pop the esky in the car, here’s how to make sure your first aid kit is race-ready this Cup Day (and every celebration to come).

-Discover how walking together builds belonging, strengthens communities, and creates lasting impact through The Big S’Cool Walk supporting education equality.
+Discover why small, consistent actions create real growth, how regular walking builds education impact, and how The Big S’Cool Walk supports education equality.